maxzheng/great-life-guide/README.md

 Love
 ----

-Love is the most powerful emotion that drives passion.
+Love is the most powerful emotional drive.
 Love as many and as much as you can.
 It feels good and makes life more enjoyable for you and others.
 Careful to not mistake it with obsession, or let it cloud your judgments.

+There are several types of love with distinct purposes:

+1. [Romantic love](https://en.wikipedia.org/wiki/Romance_(love)) for lovers that drives procreation.
+2. [Familial love](https://en.wikipedia.org/wiki/Storge) for family that drives caring of offspring.
+3. [Friendship love](https://en.wikipedia.org/wiki/Philia) for friends that drives caring of similarity.
+4. [Compassionate love](https://en.wikipedia.org/wiki/Compassionate_love) for everyone that drives community.
+5. Passion for things that drives improvement.

 True love requires compassion.

 Meditation
 ----------